About Utica College

 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing

-The Commission on Accreditation in Physical Therapy Education (CAPTE) is an accrediting agency that is nationally recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
+The Entry level DPT program at Utica College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
+The Commission on Accreditation in Physical Therapy Education (CAPTE) is nationally recognized by the US Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).
 CAPTE grants specialized accreditation status to qualified entry-level education programs for physical therapists and physical therapist assistants.
+Graduates are eligible for the National Physical Therapy Examination (NPTE) and licensure in all states.
+If needing to contact the program/institution, please call the program directly at (315) 792-3075, or email the Department of Physical Therapy Chair, Ashraf Elazzazi, PT, PhD at firstname.lastname@example.org.